Tips for Installing Water Bags

 Water bags are the easiest and most effective way to hold down your winter pool cover.
 Built from heavy-duty vinyl designed to withstand sub-zero temperatures, water bags provide peace of mind.
 Once installed, you know your pool cover will be secure all winter long.
 It's just a matter of knowing which type to get and how to install the water bags correctly.

 Water bags are designed to sit around the edges of your winter cover.
 They keep the cover firmly in place, even in the windiest conditions.
-All of Leslie's Water Bags are made from durable 20 gauge vinyl that has been treated with UV inhibitors, as well as antibacterial and antifungal additives.
-Built using non-leak seams and full size 1.5" Roberts fill valves, they will hold up during long, cold winters.
+All of Leslie's water bags are made from durable 20-gauge vinyl, which has been treated with UV inhibitors plus antibacterial and antifungal additives.
+Built using non-leak seams and full-size 1.5" Roberts fill valves, they will hold up during long, cold winters.
 Leslie's offers many different sizes and types of water bags, including single channel, double channel, corner bags, winter cover blocks, and above ground cover weights.
 Keep reading to learn about which water bags you should have, how many you need, and how to install your water bags or blocks properly.

 - Only fill water bags 1/2 to 3/4 full.
 Water will need room to expand when frozen.
 A small amount of non-toxic pool antifreeze may be added to help guard against freeze damage.

-- Prior to installing your water bags and winter cover blocks, they can be filled using a standard garden hose.
+- Before installing your water bags and winter cover blocks, they can be filled using a standard garden hose.

-- When installing the bags, ensure that the filler caps are facing upwards.
+- When installing the bags, ensure the filler caps are facing upwards.

 If you have any other questions about water bags or how to close your pool, feel free to call or visit your nearest Leslie's location.
 We carry a large selection of pool closing chemicals, tools, and accessories to protect your pool or spa through the cold winter off-season.